sluosapher/lenovo-ai-assistant-builder/CONTRIBUTING.md

 ### License

-<PROJECT NAME> is licensed under the terms in [LICENSE]<link to license file in repo>.
+Intel AI Assistant Builder is licensed under the terms in [LICENSE](LICENSE.md).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ### Sign your work